Lotto Max FAQs

 10. Is there a rollover limit or jackpot cap?

-Answer: Lotto Max has a jackpot cap of $60 million, but once a $50 million jackpot is reached, the MaxMillions prizes come into play, so there are more jackpot prizes on offer.
+Answer: Lotto Max has a jackpot cap of $70 million, but once a $50 million jackpot is reached, MaxMillions comes into play, so there are more jackpot prizes on offer.

 11. What is the biggest Lotto Max jackpot ever won?

-Answer: The jackpot cap of $60 million has been won on a single ticket on more than one occasion.
-The record total of prizes offered has surpassed $100 million a number of times thanks to the $60 million cap being reached and over 50 additional $1 million MaxMillions prizes also being played for in the same draw.
+Answer: Lotto Max's prior jackpot cap of $60 million has been won on a single ticket on more than one occasion.
+The record total of prizes offered has surpassed $100 million a number of times, due to the old $60 million cap being reached and over 50 additional $1 million MaxMillions prizes also being played for in the same draw.

 12. Why do draw times vary so much?